jsor/jcarousel/README.md

 Manipulating the carousel
 -------------------------

-If you manipulate the carousel from the outside (eg. adding or removing items from the list), ensure that you call `reload()` afterwards so that jCarousel becomes aware of the changes:
+If you manipulate the carousel from the outside (eg. adding or removing items from the list), ensure that you call `.jcarousel('reload')` afterwards so that jCarousel becomes aware of the changes:

 ```javascript
 $(function() {